Market Overview for April, 2026

 Residential Properties Sold in Middle Village

-The median house sale price in Middle Village in December was $855K, up 4.3% year-over-year.
-However, median condo prices in Middle Village remained flat year-over-year at $517K.
-There was no statistically significant data for median coop price activity for the period of December in Middle Village.
+The median house sale price in Middle Village in April was $930K, up 7.1% year-over-year.
+Condo prices in Middle Village trended similarly, with the median condo price up 36.3% year-over-year to $545K.
+There was no statistically significant data for median coop price activity for the period of April in Middle Village.

 Discover market trends in other boroughs in New York City